ryan-james-thomas/red-pitaya-data-acquisition/README.md

 dev.delay.read();
 ```

-Data acquired using the fast method can be read from the device using the `fetchData()` method.
+Data acquired using the fast method can be read from the device using the `getRAM()` method.
 When no arguments are supplied it will fetch all data that has been acquired in the last acquisition according to the property `lastSample`.
-Otherwise, you can specify the number of samples using `fetchData(N)` where `N` is the number of samples.
+Otherwise, you can specify the number of samples using `getRAM(N)` where `N` is the number of samples.
 Here's an example:
 ```
 %Set parameters
 dev.log2AvgsFast.set(0);